 A previous Microsoftie, Tara Reed is another must-follow low-code no-code influencer.
 While blogging about her time at the company and managing a few projects on the side, she was open about her ideas of running a business and making products.
 She built an application without code called Kollecto, which provided art recommendations and from there, she created “Apps Without Code”; an idea for a business converting start-up!

-Tara enables the tangible creation of ideas for people who have capabilities and lucrative problem-solving abilities but do not know how to write code.
+Tara enables the tangible creation of ideas for people with capabilities and lucrative problem-solving abilities who do not know how to write code.
 Her boot camp trains non-technical people who aspire to be entrepreneurs and launch their own profitable businesses!

 We wrote this article for the no-code community and for the love of No-Code that all the people listed here share.
-We are going to keep updating this article so, if we are missing your favourite, give a shout out to them on your Twitter and add @quixyofficial with this article.
+We are going to keep updating this article so, if we are missing your favourite no-code influencer, give a shout out to them on your Twitter and add @quixyofficial with this article.
 Thank you!